-- The Pattern orchestrator is able to forward pattern rules and trigger the SFC requirements to the pattern engine - The Pattern engine (backend and SDN) for enabling the pattern rules to address the SFC requirements such as instantiate or verify SFCs - The SFC manager in the SDN controller to identify and configure service function chains

-- The SDN Controller: is responsible to interact with the switches and the VNFs together with the pattern engine and the SFC manager. - The NFV orchestrator to identify available VNFs as instantiated in the VIM.
+- The Pattern orchestrator is able to forward pattern rules and trigger the SFC requirements to the pattern engine - The Pattern engine (backend and SDN) for enabling the pattern rules to address the SFC requirements such as instantiate or verify SFCs - The SFC manager in the SDN controller to identify and configure service function chains - The SDN Controller: is responsible to interact with the switches and the VNFs together with the pattern engine and the SFC manager. - The NFV orchestrator to identify available VNFs as instantiated in the VIM.

-The procedure of instantiation and the identification of the respective SFCs and the VNFs based on the patterns is depicted in the Figure 18 including the following interactions with the components of the SEMIoTICS architecture.
-Pattern orchestrator forwards a specific chain request to the pattern engine for forwarding the traffic between entities through a specific chain of functions.
+The procedure of instantiation and the identification of the respective SFCs and the VNFs based on the patterns is depicted in Figure 3-13 including the following interactions with the components of the SEMIOTICS architecture.
+The Pattern orchestrator forwards a specific chain request to the pattern engine for forwarding the traffic between entities through a specific chain of functions.
 Pattern engine forwards this request to the SFC manager which is located in the SDN controller responding to the pattern engine whether the chain exist or not.
 If the chain exists, then a respond of the chain satisfaction is returned to the pattern orchestrator.
-If the chain satisfaction is returned to the pattern orchestrator.
+If the chain does not exist, then a requested is forwarded to the VIM asking whether the service functions exist or not.
 If functions exist in the VIM, then the chain can be instantiated in the SFC Manager and a respond of the chain satisfaction is returned to the pattern orchestrator.
-If functions do not exist in the VIM, then NFV Orchestrator.
 If functions do not exist in the VIM then, a function instantiation request is forwarded to the NFV Orchestrator, which is responsible to instantiate them in the VIM.
-Then, the chain can be instantiated in the SFC Manager and a respond of the chain can be instantiated in the SFC Manager and a respond of the chain can be instantiated in the SFC Manager and a respond of the chain can be instantiated in the SFC Manager and a respond of the chain can be instantiated in the SFC Manager and a respond of the chain can be instantiated in the SFC Manager and a respond of the chain can be instantiated in the SFC Manager and a respond of the chain can be instantiated in the SFC Manager and a respond of the chain can be instantiated in the SFC Manager and a respond of the chain can be instantiated in the SFC Manager and a respond of the chain satisfaction is returned to the pattern orchestrator.
+Then, the chain can be instantiated in the SFC Manager and a respond of the chain satisfaction is returned to the pattern orchestrator.